December 26, 2020

 Missing pasta?
 Swap in spaghetti squash.
 It serves as a base for juicy turkey-sage meatballs mixed with pine nuts, dried cranberries, and plenty of garlic powder.

 What happens when a flaky fish meets a deeply-flavored broth?
 A savory and satisfying soup made in just 30 minutes.
-To keep it Whole30-approved, choose coconut aminos instead of soy sauce.
+To keep it Whole30-compatible, choose coconut aminos instead of soy sauce.

-Your muffin tin probably isn’t getting a lot of love during your Whole30 month but we’ve got a great way to put it to use!
+Your muffin tin probably isn’t getting a lot of love during your Whole30® month but we’ve got a great way to put it to use!
 It’s the perfect for baking these savory little cups.
-An approved marinade from The New Primal helps flavor chicken cups that are wrapped in bacon.
+A compatible marinade from The New Primal helps flavor chicken cups that are wrapped in bacon.
 Each portion delivers about 3 ounces of protein so you can stay full and on track.